8gengen8/DSE-Code/README.md

-This is a document designed to guide users in using our simulation code accompanying our paper **Distributed State Estimation with Two Event-triggered Communication Strategies via Internet of Underwater Things**, which is submitted to IEEE IoTJ.
+This is a document designed to guide users in using our simulation code accompanying our paper **Distributed State Estimation with Two Event-triggered Communication Strategies via Internet of Underwater Things**, which is recently accepted by IEEE IoTJ.
 The readers can refer to <u>Algorithm 1</u> in the paper for algorithm design details.

 ***

 # 1. how to use the code?

-      There are four sub category named simply after "SubCode", namely SubCode1, SubCode2, SubCode3 and SubCode4.

 ## 1.1 SubCode1